004 - Epidemiological Transition

 Activity Four - Discuss - Disease of Burden

-We have discussed so far what the diseases of poverty and affluence are but we haven't talked about the uncomfortable truth - the longer we live the greater the burden we are on society.
+We have discussed so far what the diseases of poverty and affluence are but we haven't talked about the uncomfortable truth - the longer we live the greater the burden we can have on society.
 We clearly have an ageing population in Europe and this is increasingly creating stress on the current provisions that are in place.
 As people begin to work they are highly encouraged to pay into a comprehensive pension plan so that they can pay for care in their old age.
 Countries in Europe are currently struggling to provide care for the elderly and our increasingly technological world is making some people more isolated.

-1. Using image one below, describe how the diseases of burden is changing.
+Using image one below, describe how the diseases of burden is changing.

-2. Using the articles outline why there is a growing issue of diseases of burden.
+Using the articles outline why there is a growing issue of diseases of burden.

-3. What can countries can do to reduce the disease of burden in the ageing population.
+What can countries can do to reduce the disease of burden in the ageing population.

 Useful Resources